Georgia Nurses' Association records

 Processed by Southern Nursing Associations Records Project Staff with funds provided by the National Historical Publications and Records Commission, 2004-2006.
 All accessions processed at the file level and fully integrated into a single collection guide.

-- National Organization for Public Health Nursing (U.S.)
+- Georgia State Organization for Public Health Nursing (Organization)

 - account books